 To begin with, it had a deadline that was far too short—production began in May 1938, and it was due Christmas 1939; this is less than half of the four years of production that went into Snow White and the Seven Dwarfs, the film it was meant to emulate to begin with.

-A studio that was under equipped to take on the challenge of making a Disney-like feature length animated film (many of the staffers weren't familiar with the West Coast style of animation pioneered by Disney), not helped by an influx of East Coast and West Coast staffers who were at odds with each other on their approaches to animation, and the studio's decision to hire amateur, apathetic Miami art students, as well as newcomers who received a few hours' worth of cram-course art trainingnote contrast this to the years of extensive art training and schooling Disney and Don Graham pushed upon their artists resulted in sloppy inking and bad in-between work (explaining the film's very uneven animation quality).
+The studio was clearly under equipped to take on the challenge of making a Disney-like feature length animated film—many of their staffers weren't familiar with the West Coast style of animation and techniques pioneered by Disney.
+The studio had to expand their staff considerably to even make the film possible, even managing to hire many ex-Disney animators, but this resulted in the East Coast and West Coast animators clashing with each other on their approaches to animation, and the studio's decision to hire amateur, apathetic Miami art students, as well as newcomers who received a few hours' worth of cram-course art trainingnote contrast this to the years of extensive art training and schooling Disney and Don Graham pushed upon their artists resulted in sloppy inking and bad in-between work, which resulted in the film having very uneven animation quality.
 The Fleischers' move to a new studio in Miami also resulted in many of their talented employees in New York getting left behind (including Betty Boop voice actress Mae Questel), with the few who did make the move becoming homesick, as well as putting up with the hazards and quirks of Florida (such as many mosquito infestations).

 A feud between story artists over which direction the story would take—it was planned as a Bing Crosby vehicle at one point, and at one point Popeye was intended to be the star of the film, with its tone being more cartoony, as Max Fleischer actually did not wish to follow the Disney approach to animated films.
 Both of the previous stories were thrown out and rewritten by West Coast storymen, particularly ex-Warners staffer Cal Howard.